afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/InputHubTest/README.md

 To test that:

-- Menu, clutch and ALT button numbers are properly mapped to inputs
+- Button numbers are properly mapped to wheel functions.
-- Clutch value is properly set depending on which paddles are pressed or not
+- Clutch value is properly set depending on which paddles are pressed or not.
-- Bite point is properly set when requested when configured buttons are operated
+- Bite point is properly set when requested.
-- ALT function is enabled when configured buttons is pressed.
+- ALT mode is enabled when configured button is pressed.

 ## Hardware setup